Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 “At DAME, we use 100% organic, pesticide-free cotton.
 No glyphosate.
 No bleach.
 No plastic.
 Our products are independently tested to the highest EU safety standards.”

 DAME is also carbon negative and Climate Positive certified, making them one of the most sustainable choices out there.
+For more on lead specifically, read DAME’s response to the recent heavy metals study.

 Take action – sign the petition

-We shouldn’t have to worry about pesticide exposure when we use a tampon.
+We shouldn’t have to worry about pesticide or lead exposure when we use a tampon.
 But right now, there’s a regulatory gap that allows unsafe chemicals to go unreported – and untested – in our most intimate products.

 These brands are setting the standard for what non-toxic should look like in 2025: organic, transparent, and tested.
 The more we support them, the more we send a message to the mainstream market.